suraj9060/dataCollectionApp/README.md

 # https://datacollectionappbysuraj.herokuapp.com/

-this si my deployed link for app you can put your detailse Thanks
+## this is my deployed link for app you can put your detailse Thanks